-Standard IV Planning Instruction and Designing Experiences for All Students Planning Instruction and Designing Experiences for All Students based on student experience, language, development, and home and school students based on students based on students based on students backgrounds, prior knowledge, and instructional strategies.
-Teachers use that draws on and values students' backgrounds, prior knowledge, reflect grade-leyel curriculum expectations, and instructional strategies.
-Teachers use
+Standard IV Planning Instruction and Designing Learning Experiences for All Students Planning Instruction and Designing Learning Experiences for all students based on student experience, language, development, and home and school Linewierter, and interests.
+Teachers establish challenging learning goals of an anomal strategies.